mitre/test-harness-interface/PopHealth Record Match Interface.md

 The general structure of the record-match message is presented below.

 - Bundle
   - id -- _identifier of the bundle_
   - type "message"
   - entry
     - fullUrl -- *sender-generated uuid*
     - resource
       - MessageHeader
         - id -- _identifier of the message_
         - timestamp -- _time the message was sent_
         - event
           - system "https://github.com/popHealth" -- _namespace for record-match message event code_
-    				- code	"record-match" -- code value to denote a record-match message
+          - code  "record-match" -- _code value to denote a record-match message_
         - source
           - endpoint -- _the address to which responses to this message should be sent_
         - destination
-					- endpoint --address of the destination application (i.e., the record matching system).
+          - endpoint -- _address of the destination application (i.e., the record matching system)._
         - author
           - reference  -- _reference to the popHealth user (Practitioner) that constructed the matching request.
-The Practitioner resource is provided in another entry in this bundlel_
+The Practitioner resource is provided in another entry in this bundle_
         - data
           - reference  -- _reference to a Parameters resource with information for a search expression to retrieve the master record list_
         - data -- _Included only when record matching system is to directed to find potential matches to items in a query list_
           - reference -- _reference to a Parameters resource with information for a search expression that will result in the records that comprise the query list_
   - entry
     - fullUrl -- *sender-generated uuid that identifies this entry*
     - resource
       - Parameters
         - parameter
           - name "type"
           - valueString "master"
         - parameter
           - name "resourceType" -- _denotes the type of resource that will be returned by the search expression_
           - valueString "Patient" -- _code value from the [resource-types] (https://www.hl7.org/implement/standards/fhir/valueset-resource-types.html) value set_
         - parameter
           - name "searchExpression"
           - resource
             - Parameters
               - parameter
-                   				- name "resourceUrl" -- _base URL of the search epxression (i.e., everything before the question mark if the search expression is submitted using HTTP GET_
+                - name "resourceUrl" -- _base URL of the search expression (i.e., everything before the question mark if the search expression is submitted using HTTP GET_
                 - valueUri
               - parameter -- _zero or more parameter elements that comprise the query expression_
                 - name -- _name of search parameter from [Patient Search Parameters](http://www.hl7.org/implement/standards/fhir/patient.html#search).
 A search modifier may be appended to the name as described in [Modifiers](http://hl7.org/fhir/search.html#modifiers)._
                 - value[x] -- _value and, when applicable, [prefix](http://hl7.org/fhir/search.html#prefix)_
   - entry -- _Included only if record matching system is directed to search the master record list for matches of items in a query list_
     - fullUrl -- *sender-generated uuid that identifies this entry*
     - resource
       - Parameters
         - parameter
           - name "type"
           - valueString "query"
         - parameter
           - name "resourceType" -- _denotes the type of resource that will be returned by the search expression_
           - valueString "Patient" -- _code value from the [resource-types] (https://www.hl7.org/implement/standards/fhir/valueset-resource-types.html) value set_
         - parameter
           - name "searchExpression"
         - resource
           - Parameters
             - parameter
-                   				- name "resourceUrl" -- _base URL of the search epxression (i.e., everything before the question mark if the search expression is submitted using HTTP GET_
+              - name "resourceUrl" -- _base URL of the search expression (i.e., everything before the question mark if the search expression is submitted using HTTP GET_
               - valueUri
             - parameter -- _zero or more parameter elements that comprise the query expression_
               - name -- _name of search parameter from [Patient Search Parameters](http://www.hl7.org/implement/standards/fhir/patient.html#search)_
               - value[x] -- _value and, when applicable, prefix and modifier_
   - entry
     - fullUrl -- *sender-generated uuid that identifies this entry*
     - resource
       - Practitioner
         - identifier
           - use "usual"
           - system "https://github.com/pophealth/users" -- _uri of code space that represents popHealth user identifiers (e.g., user names)_
           - value -- _popHealth user name or other identifier_

 See the FHIR Specification for the data type definitions and optional elements for the resources used in the record-match message.
 - [Bundle](http://www.hl7.org/implement/standards/fhir/bundle.html)
 - [MessageHeader](http://www.hl7.org/implement/standards/fhir/messageheader.html)
 - [Parameters](http://www.hl7.org/implement/standards/fhir/parameters.html)
 - [Practitioner](http://www.hl7.org/implement/standards/fhir/practitioner.html)

 The message header will contain one or two data elements that reference a Parameters resource that appears in an entry element in the message.
 The Parameters resource provides information that allows the record matching system to construct and then invoke a FHIR Search operation in order to retrieve data to process.

 One data element is provided when the record matching system is expected to identify records that are potentially duplicates in the data set.
 Two data elements are provided when the record matcher is being directed to look in the first data set (i.e., master record list) for potential matches of each of the records in the second data set (i.e., query list).